 Reach out to our team today at 888.707.2873.

 Opioids are psychoactive chemicals that occur naturally in the resin of the poppy plant or can be made in a laboratory.
 They work by binding to opioid receptors in the central and peripheral nervous system and the gastrointestinal tract.
 Within the last few decades, there has been an alarming uptick in prescription opiates as well as opioid overdoses.
 The combination of overprescribing and the addictiveness of these drugs has created an epidemic in America.
-We wish to be an answer to this overwhelming problem first by helping as many people as we can, but also by setting a standard in modern opioid treatment.
+We wish to be an answer to this overwhelming problem first by helping as many people as we can through addiction education, but also by setting a standard in modern opioid treatment.
 We have seen great success through our program by using one simple but effective rule: find what works and stick to it.

 Often, people are caught up in how treatment programs should look and less about how it should be.
 Coalition Recovery has collaborated with countless other treatment facilities to find out what has been successful for them.
 We have created a program that encompasses what we believe is a truly comprehensive and effective rehabilitation program.

 Opioids have been around for thousands of years.
 Opium, which is derived from the flowering opium poppy plant, is one the first opiates used by some of the earliest forms of human civilization and was traditionally used for medicinal purposes like pain relief.
 The drug was used recreationally but the addictive effects were unclear.
 Opioid forms have evolved since, but no matter what new form it takes, the addictive effects continue to linger.